What is Sales and Marketing Alignment and Why is it So Important? Sales and Marketing Alignment (aka "smarketing"), is a term used often in blogs,...

 Why is Sale Enablement So Important?

-Sales Enablement is important for businesses that want to do more than just survive but really thrive and grow.
-For these businesses Sales Enablement isn't a choice, it's a necessity.
+A robust sales enablement strategy is important for businesses that want to do more than just survive but really thrive and grow.
+For these businesses, having a dedicated sales enablement team ensures that Sales Enablement isn't just a choice, it's a necessity.
 It helps businesses develop the internal business culture that focuses on the success of their customer's before their own.

 84% of salespeople at businesses that have adopted professional sales enablement strategies achieve their sales quotas, whereas only 55% at companies with average strategies and 15% for companies with weak strategies achieve their goals. - Research conducted by Aberdeen